cvat-ai/cvat/site/content/en/docs/manual/advanced/formats/format-smask.md

 Segmentation masks format is often used in the training of models for tasks like semantic segmentation, instance segmentation, and panoptic segmentation.

+Segmentation Mask in CVAT is
+created by CVAT format inside the [Pascal VOC](docs/manual/advanced/formats/format-voc/)

 ## Segmentation mask export

 For export of images:

-- Supported annotations: Bounding Boxes, Polygons
+- Supported annotations: Bounding Boxes, Polygons.
+- Attributes: Not supported.
+- Tracks: Not supported.

-Downloaded file is a .zip archive with the following structure:
+The downloaded file is a .zip archive with the following structure:

 ```bash
 taskname.zip/